-The eight-day Jewish holiday of Passover, which occurs every year in the spring, (15th of Nisan on the Jewish calendar) marks the exodus from Egypt and the birth of the Jewish nation.
-In addition to the widely celebrated Seder event on the first night, the holiday aspect of Passover is its special food requirements.
+The eight-day Jewish holiday of Passover, which occurs every year in the spring, (15th of Nisan on the Jewish calendar) marks the exodus of the Jewish people from Egypt and the birth of the Jewish nation.
+In addition to the widely celebrated Seder event on the first night, the most widely known aspect of the Passover holiday is its special food requirements.

-The food most identified with Passover is the brittle, unleavened cracker known as matzah which is eaten in place of bread.
+The food most identified with Passover is the brittle, unleavened cracker known as matzo which is eaten in place of bread.
 In fact, Passover is equally characterized by what may not be eaten.
-The special kosher requirements of Passover exclude all leavened grains, mixtures of grains or derivative products – all forms of "chometz" – from the Jewish Passover diet.
-A product gains the status of chometz when any of the five grains (wheat, barley, oat, spelt, or rye) is exposed to water or other liquids, and not baked within 18 minutest of contact.
-In addition, Jews of European (Ashkenazic) ancestry customarily do not eat certain legumes on Passover.
+The special kosher requirements of Passover exclude all leavened grains, mixtures of grains, or derivative products ("chometz") from the Jewish Passover diet.
+A product gains the status of chometz when any of the five grains (wheat, barley, oats, spelt, or rye) is exposed to water or other liquids, and not baked within 18 minutes of contact.
+In addition, Jews of European (Ashkenazic) ancestry customarily do not eat corn/maize/rice, and certain legumes on Passover.

-As intricate and precise as Kosher Laws are year round, Kosher requirements for Passover are even more stringent and meeting them requires extensive knowledge.
-Products containing chometz, even in a minute amount or as a result of cross contamination from equipment which was not fully “koshered,” are unfit for use on Passover.
-In implementing industrial level Passover food production, it is especially essential that the process be overseen by a person who has mastered these laws through years of intense study and experience.
+As intricate and precise as kosher laws are year round, kosher requirements for Passover are even more stringent, and meeting them requires extensive knowledge.
+Products containing chometz, even in the tiniest amount or as a result of cross contamination from equipment which was not fully “koshered,” are unfit for use on Passover.
+In implementing industrial level Passover food production, it is essential that the process be overseen by a person who has mastered these laws through years of intensive study and experience.

 6. Additional Kosher-related Areas

-Grape products – Although fresh grapes are kosher, grape products such as wine and grape juice are subject to certain limitations, related to their use for sacramental purposes.
-These laws can become a concern in regard to fruit-flavored drinks or candies which are sweetened with grape derivatives, as well as in products made with cream of tartar, a by-product of wine making.
+Grape products: Although fresh grapes are kosher, grape products such as wine and grape juice are subject to special restrictions, related to their use for sacramental purposes.
+These laws can become a concern in regard to fruit-flavored drinks or candies which are sweetened with grape derivatives, as well as in products made with cream of tartar, which is a by-product of wine making.

-Then... - Just a century ago, mass produced foodstuffs were almost unheard of.
-Both individual households and large institutions purchased basic raw materials – produce, meat, flour, etc. – and prepared all their meals "from scratch."
-The kosher consumer brought his chickens to a reliable butcher for slaughtering, and did the kashering process at home.
-There were few kosher products to choose from – but the non-kosher consumer was almost as limited in his selection.
-Materials were purchased fresh, and, for long term preservation, were pickled, canned or salted and stored in the cellar.
+Then: Just a century ago, mass produced foodstuffs were almost unheard of.
+Both individual households and large institutions purchased basic raw materials (produce, meat, flour, etc.) and prepared all their meals "from scratch."
+The kosher consumer brought his chickens to a reliable butcher for slaughtering, and performed the kashering process at home.
+There were few kosher products to choose from, but then again the non-kosher consumer was almost as limited in his available options.
+Materials were purchased fresh, and, for long term preservation, were pickled, canned, or salted, and stored in the cellar.